joshhornby/joshhornby.github.io/_posts/2025-07-14-cycle-time-not-north-star.md

 Metrics are at their best as conversation starters.
 They're there to highlight a possible issue, not declare victory or failure.
 The real value is in asking why a number moved, not just reacting to it.

 Improvement isn't about just driving a number down for its own sake.
 It's about having a theory, a clear reason why you think a change will actually make things better for engineers or the business.
-When you skip that step, you end up chasing whatever easiest to count, not what really matters.
+When you skip that step, you end up chasing whatever is easiest to count, not what really matters.

 The most useful shift I've made is to treat any metric-driven change as an experiment.
 Make a change, watch what happens, and check if there's any actual difference in customer engagement or business results after a quarter.
 If speeding-up deployments doesn't shift the outcome, it's time to pause and ask if you're measuring what matters.
 And if a metric just encourages busywork, tickets close faster, but nothing meaningful is shipping, ditch it or try something else.